Approved by the Superintendent of Financial Services pursuant to the Pension Benefits Act, R.S.O. 1990, c. P.8, as amended

 If you have a pension plan that covers employees in multiple Canadian jurisdictions, including Ontario, and the plurality of membership is not in Ontario, do not use this form.
 You will need to apply to the jurisdiction that has the plurality of active members.

-This application must be made within 90 days of the establishment of the pension plan (section 2 of Regulation 909 (Regulation)) and submitted with the documents required under section 9(2) of the PBA and the required registration fee of $250 (cheque payable to the Minister of Finance).
+This application must be made within 90 days of the establishment of the pension plan (section 2 of Regulation 909 (Regulation)) and submitted with the documents required under section 9(2) of the PBA and the required registration fee of $250 (cheque payable to the Financial Services Regulatory Authority of Ontario).
 This must be sent to:

 The Superintendent will issue a certificate of registration for each pension plan registered under the PBA.
 The Superintendent may refuse to register a pension plan that does not comply with the PBA and the Regulation.